 }

-• This gives us zero cost abstractions.
-The compiler can enforce the state machine at compile time and it's impossible to call methods unless the state is right
+T with PhantomData<T> (zero-size)impl State<T>self to transition from one state to anotherzero cost abstractions.
+The compiler can enforce the state machine at compile time and it's impossible to call methods unless the state is rightself can be useful for builder patterns#[derive(default)]

 enum PinState {